Chapter 24

 I backed off a step, into the desk supporting the viewer.

-“Don’t worry,” he said, two steps closer.
+“Don’t worry,” he said, stepping closer.
 “We don’t annihilate each other.”
 He extended a hand.
 “Not even when we touch.”

-I looked to Yvette, her face a mixture of surprise and wonder – then to Ernest, utterly confused.
-Wilbur yawned, struggled to keep his eyelids from closing – his face momentarily shifted and blurred, before returning to normal; so tired, I realised, he found it hard not to revert to his true shape.
+I turned to the others.
+Yvette’s face was a mixture of surprise and wonder.
+Ernest seemed utterly confused.
+Wilbur, struggling to keep his eyelids from closing, yawned just as his face momentarily shifted and blurred; he was so tired, I realised, he was finding it hard not to revert to his true shape.

 Meanwhile, the old man continued to smile.
 It was too much to resist.
 If I could not trust him, a more experienced, hopefully wiser version of myself, who could I trust?
 Hesitantly, I took his hand.